Temporary event notice and permitted temporary activities

 The Chief Officer of Police

-There is a fee of £21 per application, i.e. per event, which must accompany the application form.
+There is a fee of £21 per application, i.e. per event, which must accompany the application form or online My Hastings application.
 Cheques should be made payable to Hastings Borough Council.

 Acknowledgement of Application